ebolotin6/DS710_Twitter_Sentiment_Analysis/README.md

 1. Say that you created a stream of tweets for a group called "media".
 You gave your stream the name of '*streamed_tweets_media*'.
 As a result, the stream file name would be:
 	- '*streamed_tweets_media.**json***'

-2. Then, clean this stream using the TSA program in the next section.
-The newly created file would have an "clean" appended to it.
-New file:
+2. Then, clean this stream using the [TSA Program](https://github.com/ebolotin6/Twitter_Sentiment_Analyzer/ "Twitter Sentiment Analyzer").
+The newly created file would have "clean" appended to it:
 	- '*streamed_tweets_media_clean.**csv***'

-3. Next, fetch non-filtered tweets for this stream.
+3. Next, fetch non-filtered tweets for the cleaned stream.
 Three files are created:
 	- '*streamed_tweets_clean_full.**json***' (this is the full data in json format)
-	- '*streamed_tweets_clean_full_trunc.**csv***' (same data but limited columns for readability's sake)
+	- '*streamed_tweets_clean_full_trunc.**csv***' (full data with limited columns for readability)
 	- '*streamed_tweets_clean_full_trunc.**json***' (same as the csv above but in json format)

 4. Finally, create the sentiment analysis for the tweets.
 Output file: